MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 ### Enable applications for interactive browser oauth 2 flow

-You need to register an application in Azure Active Directory with permissions to login on behalf of a user to use InteractiveBrowserCredential.
+Register an application in Azure Active Directory with permissions to log in on behalf of a user to use InteractiveBrowserCredential.
 Follow all the steps above for device code flow to register your application to support logging you into Active Directory and access certain resources.
-Note the same limitations apply that an admin of your tenant must grant consent to your application before any user account can login.
+Note the same limitations apply that an admin of your tenant must grant consent to your application before any user account can log in.

 You may notice in `InteractiveBrowserCredentialBuilder`, a redirect URL is required, and you need to add the redirect URL to add to the Redirect URIs sub section under Authentication section of your registered AAD application.